For The Love of Pete

 I still lived in the same apartment I moved into right after graduation.
 Still worked at the same job.
 Still drove the same thirteen year old car (again, a graduation gift from me pop who never made it to the ceremony).

-Still had the same non-existent love life for the last five years, mainly for my poor choice in men, but I can also blame working long crazy hours, my fondness for the company of my cats and a good cuppa of PG Tips.
+Still had the same non-existent love life, mainly for my poor choice in men, but I can also blame working long crazy hours, my fondness for the company of my cats and a good cuppa of PG Tips.

 I took a step forward.